peternikolla/EmployeeRESTJava/README.md

 # EmployeeREST Project
 This project is built using Spring Boot and Swagger.
+I also added a test UI written in AngualrJS.

 **Employee REST server**